tomat/react-reflorp/README.md

 The state objects `EntityState` and `EntityListState` are the link between your component and react-reflorp.
 They contain data and metadata about either a single entity, or a list of entities.

-We use the excellent `PromiseState` class from `react-refetch`, which is fully documented [over here](https://github.com/heroku/react-refetch/blob/master/docs/api.md#promisestate).
+We use the excellent `PromiseState` class from react-refetch, which is fully documented [over here](https://github.com/heroku/react-refetch/blob/master/docs/api.md#promisestate).

 Both state objects below have these properties of the `data` PromiseState available for easier access: